-School fees in Dubai can really cut into the family budget, with many institutions charging tens of thousands of dirhams per year.
+School fees in Dubai can really cut into the family budget, with many institutions charging tens of thousands of dirhams a year.

 But Dubai is home to 217 private schools, meaning parents have several options to choose from.

-Parents don't need to make a choice between quality and price, however, as a number of reasonably priced schools have been rated highly by the regulator.
+Parents do not need to make a choice between quality and price, however, as a number of reasonably priced schools have been rated highly by the regulator.

-The KHDA has rated 36 institutions as “very good” and eight of these charge less than Dh35,000 per year.
+The KHDA has rated 36 schools as “very good”, of which eight charge less than Dh35,000 a year.

-The Indian High School, Delhi Private School Dubai and Gems Our Own English High School, for example — all Indian curriculum schools — charge less than Dh16,000 per year, even for senior classes.
+The Indian High School, Delhi Private School Dubai and Gems Our Own English High School — all Indian curriculum schools — charge less than Dh16,000 a year, even for senior years.

-The National takes a look at these eight "very good" schools that offer a good quality of education at a reasonable price.
+The National takes a look at eight "very good" schools that offer a high quality of education at a reasonable price.

 The school in Oud Metha was founded in 1961 and is one of three campuses that make up the Indian High Group of Schools.
-More than 15,000 pupil attend the schools.
+More than 15,000 pupils attend the schools.

-It is one of the oldest and largest schools in Dubai and aims to cut waiting lists and enrol more pupils after opening a new three-storey building in May that features dozens of classrooms, laboratories and activity rooms.
+It is one of the oldest and largest schools in Dubai and opened a new three-storey building in May that features dozens of classrooms, laboratories and activity rooms.

-The expansion will also enable the school to accept pupils who have been on the waiting list.
+The expansion will also enable the school to accept pupils on its waiting list.

 The school has also established a well-being centre, where pupils can seek help from counsellors if they have mental health concerns.

-Delhi Private School Dubai: up to Dh14,416 per year
+Delhi Private School Dubai: Up to Dh14,848 a year

-Delhi Private School Dubai has been rated “very good” for five years in a row and has a pupil population of about 3,800.
+Delhi Private School Dubai has been rated “very good” for six years in a row and has about 3,800 pupils enrolled.

-Located in Jebel Ali, the school follows India's Central Board for Secondary Education (CBSE) curriculum and focuses on academic excellence, leadership, pastoral care and ensuring children are provided with emotional support.
+The school in Jebel Ali follows India's Central Board of Secondary Education curriculum and says it focuses on academic excellence, leadership, pastoral care and ensuring children receive emotional support.

 It has 288 teachers and a turnover of 16 per cent.

-The school was one of the first to enact the Rahhal programme, which is the KHDA's personalised learning programme, called the Programme for Outliers Learning and Empowerment.
+The school was one of the first to enact the KHDA's Rahhal programme, an initiative that treats all forms of learning as legitimate.

-“Change is always good and one should not ignore new trends,” said Rashmi Nandkeolyar, principal of the school, in 2019 when the institution signed up for the Rahhal initiative.
+“Change is always good and one should not ignore new trends,” principal Rashmi Nandkeolyar said in 2019 when the school signed up for the Rahhal initiative.

 “Finland has shown that alternative methods of education do work.
-You can see the shift in education,” she said.
+You can see the shift in education."

 Pupils who are part of the programme can at times be allowed to miss classes due to a tournament or for skills development.

-Gems Our Own English High School: up to Dh15,955 per year
+Gems Our Own English High School: Up to Dh15,759 a year

-The Indian curriculum school in Al Warqa 3 has a pupil population of more than 10,400 and is one of the emirate’s largest schools.
+The Indian curriculum school in Al Warqa 3 has more than 10,400 pupils and is one of the emirate’s largest schools.

-It is also one of the oldest schools in the Emirates, celebrating its golden jubilee in 2018.
+It is also one of the oldest in the Emirates and celebrated its golden jubilee in 2018.

-The school has pupils from 17 different nationalities.
-It is coeducational from kindergarten to grade four and is for girls only from grades five to 12.
+The school has pupils from 17 different countries.
+It is coeducational from kindergarten to Grade f and is for girls only from Grades 5 to 12.

 Staffed by 471 teachers, the school has a 1:22 teacher-pupil ratio and a staff turnover of 15 per cent.

-Fees at the school range from Dh7,237 in kindergarten to Dh15,955 in higher grades.
+Fees at the school range from Dh7,454 in kindergarten to Dh15,759 in higher grades.

 MSB Private School was established in 1985 and now has two campuses for primary and secondary education.

-The school in Al Nahda 2 follows the National Curriculum of England from year one to nine and IGCSE in years 10 and 11.
+The school in Al Nahda 2 follows the National Curriculum of England and Wales from Year 1 to Year 9, and IGCSE in Years 10 and 11.

-This is one of the least expensive UK curriculum schools in the city, providing a “very good” quality of education.
+It is one of the least expensive UK-curriculum schools in the emirate.

 The school says it focuses on preparing pupils to be analytical, imaginative, action-orientated and caring.

-JSS Private School in Al Safa is an Indian curriculum school that was established in 2011.
+JSS Private School in Al Safa is an Indian curriculum institution established in 2011.

-The school has more than 2,000 pupils enrolled in grades pre-primary to 12.
+The school has more than 2,000 pupils enrolled from pre-primary level to Grade 12.

-The school says its aim is to help ensure pupils become confident global citizens with a keen sense of commitment, social awareness and responsibility.
+The school says it aims to help ensure pupils become confident global citizens with a keen sense of commitment, social awareness and responsibility.

 It offers blended trips, dance, music, drama and group projects.

-The 22-year-old school in Al Qusais has close to 2,800 pupils enrolled from pre-primary to grade 12.
+The 22-year-old school in Al Qusais has about 2,800 pupils enrolled from pre-primary to Grade 12.

 It was established in 2000 with only 40 pupils and 11 teachers.

-Today, there are 160 teachers with a turnover of 9 per cent.
+Today, there are 160 teachers, with staff turnover of 9 per cent.

 The school focuses on providing personalised and digital-driven learning.

-The UK curriculum school teaches the National Curriculum for England to pupils from foundation stage one to year 13.
+The school teaches the National Curriculum for England and Wales to pupils from foundation stage one to Year 13.

-Gems New Millennium School: up to Dh31,025 per year
+Gems New Millennium School: Up to Dh31,025 a year

-Located on Al Khail road, the school follows the CBSE curriculum but offers pupils in the secondary the option to also study the IGCSE British curriculum.
+Located on Al Khail road, the school follows the CBSE curriculum but offers secondary pupils the option to study the IGCSE British curriculum.

-The school improved its ranking from good to very good in its last DSIB inspection in 2019.
+The school improved its inspection ranking from "good" to "very good" in 2019.